Skip to main content

 Well Over a Century of Service

-The same colorful cornucopia of goods and people that overwhelm visitors today also greeted the first market goers in 1827 when the village of Rochester only had a few thousand residents and the municipal market was built partially over the Genesee River at the west end of the Main Street bridge.
-Later this unique resource was replaced by Centre Market, Rochester's first major civic undertaking, built on the river's east side between the Andrews Street bridge and the site of the present Sister Cities pedestrian bridge.
+The same colorful cornucopia of goods and people that dazzle visitors today also greeted the first market goers in 1827 when the village of Rochester only had a few thousand residents and the municipal market was built partially over the Genesee River at the west end of the Main Street bridge.
+Later, this unique resource was replaced by Centre Market, Rochester's first major monumental civic undertaking, built on the river's east side between the Andrews Street Bridge and the site of the present Sister Cities pedestrian bridge.
 Since 1905, the Market has been at its current site, 280 North Union Street, less than a mile from downtown.

 Below: Colorful Market vendor license plates required from the 1930s through the 1950s